Why Most Courses Suck

 Guru Lambo

-That’s what I think when I see some poser in skinny jeans, smugly leaning on a leased Lambo that’s parked outside a fancy Airbnb, blitzing me with YouTube ads to buy his goddamn course.
+That’s the feeling I get when I see some knockoff Wolf of Wall Street in skinny jeans, smugly draped over a leased Lambo outside a rented mansion, pummeling me with YouTube ads about his “foolproof” course.

-Even if he is rich… it’s not from practicing what he preaches.
+Even if he is rich, it’s not from doing what he teaches.

 Then they spam you with emails and texts, gnawing on your last nerve like it’s corn on the cob.